dphblox/rfcs/docs/function-os-loadmodule.md

 print(module == module2) --> false
 ```

 `loadmodule()` accepts a string path in all Luau environments according to the require-by-string RFC.
 It may also accept other environment-specific module paths, like Roblox instance references.

-*(Open question: should we get rid of asset ID requires?)*

 When passed into `require`, the loaded module will be run, and the result will conceptually be cached "inside of" the module object.
 That is to say, if two modules are `==`, they will share the same cache.